MystenLabs/sui/doc/developer/observability.md

 ## Contexts, scopes, and tracing transaction flow

-The main idea of logging and tracing in a distributed and asynchronous context, where you cannot rely on looking at individual logs over time in a single thread, is to assign context to logging/tracing so that we can trace, for example, individual transactions.
-Context uses key-value pairs so that we can easily filter on subsets and examine individual flows, across both thread/task and process boundaries.
+In a distributed and asynchronous system like Sui, one cannot rely on looking at individual logs over time in a single thread.
+To solve this problem, we use the approach of structured logging.
+Structured logging offers a way to tie together logs, events, and blocks of functionality across threads and process boundaries.

+### Spans and events

+In the [Tokio tracing](https://tokio.rs/blog/2019-08-tracing) library, structured logging is implemented using [spans and events](https://docs.rs/tracing/0.1.31/tracing/index.html#core-concepts).
+Spans cover a whole block of functionality - like one function call, a Future or async task, etc.  They can be nested and key-value pairs in spans give context to events or logs inside the function.

+* spans and their key-value pairs adds essential context to enclosed logs, such as a transaction ID.
+* spans also track time spent in different sections of code, enabling distributed tracing functionality
+* individual logs can also add key-value pairs to aid in parsing, filtering and aggregation.

 Here is a table/summary of context information that we will want: